 2.1.1.
-Benefits of incorporating a learning ecosystem in educational centers

-The importance and relevance of technology today are undeniable, especially in the academic field.
-In educational terms, ecosystems can be characterized as posing challenges to the learning process since they require innovations that focus on personalized learning, diversifying practices, and offering resources based on the needs and interests of individuals [8].
+Benefits of incorporating a learning ecosystem in educational centers ecosystems can be characterized as posing challenges to the learning process since they require innovations that focus on personalized learning, diversifying practices, and offering resources based on the needs and interests of individuals [8].
 Therefore, a critical element for the efficient design of an ecosystem is the participation of all involved stakeholders, including teachers, authorities, administrative personnel, students, families, and also technology providers and administrators [9].